 - The product is unsafe, and

-- You can present your CanView Pty Ltd receipt, online tax invoice or other adequate proof of purchase, and where the Product is unopened.
+- You can present your Burleigh Heads Cannabis Pty Ltd receipt, online tax invoice or other adequate proof of purchase, and where the product is unopened.

 Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 We reserve the right to assess the condition and age of returned products prior to providing an exchange or refund.
 This may result in an exchange or refund being refused.
 Even though great care is taken in the shipping process, if your item/s arrives damaged, please contact our Customer Service Team to assess the damage and to work out a solution.
 You may be requested to provide of photograph of your item/s and /or delivery package to aid a speedy resolution.